-Staggering clock-in times allows you to increase labor as sales increase throughout the day.
-If each shift starts out slow and builds gradually in sales, overlap labor to have employees on the clock only when you really need them.
+Staggering clock-in times in employee work schedules allows you to increase labor as sales increase throughout the day.
+If each shift starts out slow and builds gradually in sales, overlap labor to have staff members on the clock only when you really need them.

 Cross train employees

 Cross-training employees to do multiple tasks could also allow for a horter work week.
 Training back -of-the-house employees on how to perform each other’s jobs will allow slower shifts to be run with fewer employees, allowing them to create a better work-life balance without compromising service.
 You can also increase productivity by cross training front-of-the-house employees so that they can be utilized in other areas of the restaurant when you are short-handed or need extra help during a rush.
 For example, train a few waiters how to jump behind the bar during happy hour when the bar is full and the restaurant is empty.
 Train your busser to take drink orders and run food when all of your tables are full and there are none to clean.